FrezeSteve/get_ip_address/README.md

 # get_ip_address
-django_project. get the ip address of each request and validate the ip.
+get the ip address of each request and validate the ip with this functions

 ***requirements***
 1. python3.*